Giving SICSA Guardianship

 I give to the SICSA Pet Adoption and Wellness Center, a non-profit, Ohio corporation, currently located at 8172 Washington Church Rd, Dayton OH 45458 the sum of _____ dollars (or, if insurance policies, land or other property, please describe).
 This gift is unrestricted, and may be designated at the discretion of the board of directors.

 This gift is restricted for the adoption program (or specify other program at the SICSA.
 It is SICSA’s policy to assess a 10% overhead recovery fee to all bequests made to the Center (this is charged against the actual bequest and is not an extra charge.)

 NOTE: If you wish to restrict the gift to a program or service please do not be overly specific, as some programs change in response to current needs.

 When your will and Guardianship Questionnaire are complete, please notify SICSA in writing of your plans.
 It will help the Center to better serve you if you include a copy of the Guardianship Questionnaire with your letter.
 This will assure that the Center has current information about your pet on file when he/she comes to us.
-Please direct your correspondence to: Nora Vondrell, Executive Director, SICSA Pet Adoption Center 2600 Wilmington Pike, Kettering, OH 45419.
+Please direct your correspondence to: Nora Vondrell, President and CEO, SICSA Pet Adoption and Wellness Center 8172 Washington Church Rd, Dayton OH 45458.

-If you have questions or would like additional information on charitable giving by bequest, or on SICSA’s adoption program, please call the Executive Director at (937) 294-6505 extension 40 or fill out a quick contact form here to email us.
-Thank you for thinking of the long-term needs of your animal and the SICSA Pet Adoption Center.
+If you have questions or would like additional information on charitable giving by bequest, or on SICSA’s adoption program, please call the SICSA’s President and CEO, Nora Vondrell, at (937) 294-6505 extension 40 or fill out a quick contact form here to email us.
+Thank you for thinking of the long-term needs of your animal and the SICSA Pet Adoption and Wellness Center.